valentynkt/BackendGarden/content/Mind-Llama/AutoGen.md

 > In the blink of an eye, the world races forward, leaving us clutching the memories of a time we didn't realize was already gone.
 > - GPT-4

+The rapidly expanding idea of prompt engineering is now giving way to Prompt Orchestration.

-Your ability to get something useful out of large language models up until this point has mostly come down to your ability to engineer a prompt or a series of prompts.
+Up until recently, your ability to get something useful out of a large language model largely depended on your ability to prompt it: prompt engineering.

+After prompt engineering, you can optimize your results by From crafting single prompts to crafting series of prompts

 But Microsoft wants you to think even bigger:  Prompt Orchestration?